Delroi Warrior 1

 Razor is determined to keep them both, but first he needs to find and eliminate the warriors threatening Kayna.
 Pairing up with Sergei for the task gives him the perfect opportunity for seduction, but will Sergei ever lower his shields enough to let him and Kayna in?

 “Are you positive?”

-Tallus gave her that get real look Kayna had seen from healers too many times.
-Like how dare she suggest he’d made a mistake with such a simple test.
 She’d been pretty sure of the result when she’d asked for this appointment, which was why she’d sworn him to secrecy first.
 The last thing she needed was her brothers getting wind that she was pregnant before she was ready to tell them.
 There was no telling how they’d react, but she expected yelling on all fronts.
-Probably threats against the warrior who’d dared touch her, too.
+Probably threats of dismemberment against the warrior who’d dared touch her, too.
 Which would be a damned shame.
 She was very fond of that particular member.

-Ha!
-What a joke.
+This was beyond ridiculous.
 She was a grown woman, a senior priestess, and a more than willing participant in the activities of a particular night a couple of months ago.
 Not that they’d ever recognize that.
-They didn’t like to see her as just as adult as they were.
-And this situation was going to prove difficult for everyone involved.
+They didn’t like to see her as just as adult as they were, and this situation was going to prove difficult for everyone involved.
 Because this baby was not her mate’s.
 Tallus was still giving her the look.

 She sighed.
 Her situation happened but it wasn’t exactly the norm.

 “That’s because I’m about two months along, but I just met my der’lan a few days ago.”